 Look out for cigars, rum, coffee and local handicrafts to take home.

-Travel Insurance - Entry Requirements From 1st May 2010, all foreigners entering Cuba will be required to have valid travel insurance that is offically recognised by the Cuban government department that deals with insurance and customs issues.
+Travel Insurance - Entry Requirements All foreigners entering Cuba will be required to have valid travel insurance that is officially recognised by the Cuban government department that deals with insurance and customs issues.
 Cuban authorities have announced that they will not recognise any insurance policy issued or underwritten by any insurance company which has an affiliation with a US company.
 At the time of writing, the Cuban Government is yet to release their list of insurance companies whose policies they consider to be valid.
 On arrival in Cuba, visitors will be required to present their travel insurance policy to customs officers.
 If Cuban customs do not recognise their policy as valid, visitors will be required to purchase additional Cuban insurance.

 Useful Words & Phrases

 Can I take a photo?: Le puedo sacar una foto?
 Por Favor

 Do you speak English?: Habas ingles?